 - Source of traffic

-A strong hypothesis encloses three key parts:
+A strong hypothesis comprises of three key parts:

 - A suggested alteration

-- The desired effect after the alteration takes place
+- The desired effect after the alteration

-- The logic behind why the alteration will bring the desired result
+- The logic behind the alteration

 In this case, your hypothesis might be: